 - Project Management.
 COLIBRI Studio takes advantage of the project management features provided by the Eclipse platform.
 The integration with the Eclipse platform enables the execution and management of the Java source code. - Case Designer.
 The Case Designer tool is used to define the structure of the cases.
 In jCOLIBRI, cases contain a Description, Solution, Result and Justification components.
-Each component is composed of several attributes, that can be also simple or compound. - Case Base Selector.
-Configures the in-memory organization (linear lists, k-d trees, ...) of the case-base once cases are loaded from the persistance media. - Database and plain text connector configurator.
-Configures how to load cases from text files or databases. - Similarity Defines the similarity configuration of the CBR system.
-Compound attributes are configured with a global similarity function, whereas simple attributes use local similarity functions.
-These functions are automatically obtained from the jCOLIBRI framework or imported from myCBR.
+Each component is composed of several attributes, that can be also simple or compound.

+- Case Base Selector.
+Configures the in-memory organisation (linear lists, k-d trees, ...) of the case-base once cases are loaded from the persistence media. - Database and plain text connector configurator.
+Configures how to load cases from text files or databases. - Similarity Similarity configuration of the CBR system.
+Compound attributes are configured with a global similarity function.
+Simple attributes use local similarity functions.
+The functions are automatically obtained from the jCOLIBRI framework or imported from myCBR.

-These tools are used to configure the building blocks of a CBR system in COLIBRI Studio however, the main activity is consists on creating applications from existing templates.
-Next we outline this process.
+These tools are used to configure the building blocks of a CBR system in COLIBRI Studio however, COLIBRI Studio main activity is creating applications from existing templates.